oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/scale-vmcluster-ocpu-oci-cli/scale-vmcluster-ocpu-oci-cli.md

    ![vm cluster details page](./images/vmcluster-details-page.png " ")

+3. To use OCI CLI for this lab, we will be using the **Cloud OCI Shell tool** where CLI is pre-configured with your credentials and ready to use immediately from within Cloud Shell in the OCI Web Console.

-3. Click the Cloud Shell/Code Editor icon in the Console header and select Cloud Shell from the drop-down menu.
+4. Click the Cloud Shell/Code Editor icon in the Console header and select Cloud Shell from the drop-down menu.

    ![oci cloudshell](./images/cloudshell.png " ")